Bluedot-Innovation/Bluedot-Point-iOS-SDK/README.md

 ## Copyright and license

+Created by Bluedot Innovation in 2016.
+Copyright © 2016 Bluedot.
+All rights reserved.

-By dowloading or using the Bluedot iOS SDK, You agree to the Bluedot Terms and Conditions (https://www.zendesk.com/company/terms) and Privacy Policy (http://www.bluedotinnovation.com/html/downloads/pdfs/privacy-policy-bluedot-170815.pdf) and Billing Policy(http://www.bluedotinnovation.com/html/downloads/pdfs/privacy-policy-bluedot-170815.pdf) and acknowledge that such terms govern Your use of and access to the iOS SDK.
+By dowloading or using the Bluedot Point SDK for iOS, You agree to the Bluedot Terms and Conditions (https://www.zendesk.com/company/terms) and Privacy Policy (http://www.bluedotinnovation.com/html/downloads/pdfs/privacy-policy-bluedot-170815.pdf) and Billing Policy(http://www.bluedotinnovation.com/html/downloads/pdfs/privacy-policy-bluedot-170815.pdf) and acknowledge that such terms govern Your use of and access to the iOS SDK.